vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 - Users can borrow up to 50% of their collateral value.
 - Withdrawals may take up to 17 weeks, depending on the vlCVX unlock date.
 - The current harvest fee is 2% and will soon be increased to 20%.
+- Early Repayment fee = 5%

-Here is a comparison of the four different strategies with CLever:
+Here is a comparison of the three different strategies with CLever:

-- CVX Locking without borrowing: This strategy involves locking CVX without borrowing any additional funds.
+1)  **CVX Locking without borrowing**: This strategy involves locking CVX without borrowing any additional funds.
 	-  Users may use this strategy to stay relatively liquid compared to other strategies that are possible with CLever
-- Maximum borrowing without depositing in the furnace (farming elsewhere): This strategy involves borrowing the maximum amount possible, but not depositing the borrowed funds into the furnace.
+2)  **Maximum borrowing without depositing in the furnace (farming elsewhere)**: This strategy involves borrowing the maximum amount possible, but not depositing the borrowed funds into the furnace.
 Instead, the borrowed funds are used for farming elsewhere.
 	- Users may deposit their borrowed clevTKN into a liquidity pool to capture the incentives.
 This can be a viable option in the case when a user feels that yield from farming can generate better returns than simply putting their clevTKN into the furnace to swap it for TKN.
 	- This kind of farming is only viable when a borrower is confident with their leverage position.
-- Maximum borrowing and depositing in the furnace (leverage farming): This strategy involves borrowing the maximum amount possible and depositing the borrowed funds into the furnace, also known as leverage farming.
+3)  **Maximum borrowing and depositing in the furnace (leverage farming)**: This strategy involves borrowing the maximum amount possible and depositing the borrowed funds into the furnace, also known as leverage farming.
 	- Users may deposit their borrowed clevTKN into the furnace when the swaps (from clevTKN to TKN) take less time to execute.
 Users may choose this strategy when the yields from liquidity farming are diluted and the furnace offers a better deal to swap their clevTKN to TKN.

+Compare the above strategies with manual vlCVX harvesting:
-- Votium Delegation: This strategy involves delegating vlCVX to Votium to generate bribe yield.
+-  **Votium Delegation**: This strategy involves delegating vlCVX to Votium to generate bribe yield denominated in CVX.
 	- This strategy doesn't use CLever but is more of a comparison to understand a perspective of opportunity cost.

 **![](https://lh4.googleusercontent.com/oH9GcxQRyTs-KWWvucB_m8E7UvfR_MQlcZinyhKb5112vBfGfDnzBM1klfa6ZAwfkeoPa7nn7uE5fzkl8NYctkQks_6W11QAW7hcaBe0Mz1NdcgC3-BADNpNV8hxKweJmzEAKoc5BA1pcON5ol8fV_L394v0jzvmr5ujBJk8rHEg0jO8kZ40TsfgxmGjnA)**